 Global Asbestos Awareness Week is a very important time, especially if you or a loved one served in the U.S. military decades ago.
 Many older veterans develop mesothelioma due to service-related asbestos exposure.

-The U.S. military relied on asbestos-based products between the 1930s and early 1980s to construct buildings, vehicles, ships, and other assets.
-Companies that made and sold asbestos products hid the health risks for decades to keep their profits high.
+The U.S. military relied on asbestos-based products between the 1930s and early 1980s to construct buildings, vehicles, and ships.

-— Walter, U.S. Navy veteran with mesothelioma
+— Walter Twidwell, U.S. Navy veteran with mesothelioma

 4 Ways to Participate in Global Asbestos Awareness Week